 Chimney Tree Trail Elevation Gain: less than 100 feet (30 meters)

 Shadow of the Giants Elevation Gain: less than 100 feet (30 meters)

 Graveyard of the Giants Elevation Gain: 650 feet (200 meters)

-Closure Alert: The Shadow of the Giants Trail is closed for 2018 due to damage from the 2017 Railroad Fire.
+Closure Alert: The Shadow of the Giants Trail is closed due to damage from the 2017 Railroad Fire.